 5. “Kwetu Pazuri” by Christ Ambassadors

-This song was performed Christ Ambassadors Choir from Burundi.
+This song was performed by Christ Ambassadors Choir from Burundi.
 It is a gospel music video that talks about going to a better place or paradise (Kwetu Pazuri).
 Although it features a very simple video, its depth in lyrics is what has made this song remain one of East Africa’s favorite for more than two years.